THE BIRTH OF REIKI

 Early the next morning, she was taken into the operating theatre to prepare for surgery and as the operating staff prepared around her she heard a voice clearly telling her “the operation is not necessary”, several times.
 She looked around the room but no one was talking and then she heard the words “ask…ask…ask” and when she wondered who to ask, she heard the words “The head surgeon.”

-Chujiro was an ex-naval Officer in the Japanese Navy and a Naval Doctor who graduated Navy School in December 1902.
-He commenced his Reiki training with Dr. Usui in 1925 at the age of 47.
-It is said in some circles that he was one of the last Reiki Masters trained by Usui prior to his death.
+Chujiro was an ex-naval Officer in the Japanese Navy who graduated Navy School in December 1902.
+He commenced his Reiki training with Usui Sensai in 1925 at the age of 47.
+It is said in some circles that he was one of the last Reiki Masters trained by Usui Sensai prior to his death.

-Following Dr. Hyashi's first training, he left the Usui school and started a small clinic in Tokyo named ‘Hayashi Reiki Kenkyu-Kai’.
+And so following Hayashi's training, with Usui Sensai's permission, he left the Usui school and started a small clinic in Tokyo named ‘Hayashi Reiki Kenkyu-Kai’.

-This was modified by Dr. Hayashi who began using seven to eight main hand positions that covered the upper body.
+Hayashi Sensai then developed a Reiki practice form using seven to eight main hand positions that covered the upper body.
 These positions were based on Eastern traditional healing methods (such as in Chinese Medicine) where the ‘body’ consists of the head and torso and the limbs considered ‘external’.
-The idea was that when treating these main positions (which cover major energy centres and acupuncture points), the energy will flow not only through the body but also to the arms and legs using meridians.
+The idea was that when treating these main positions (which cover major energy centres and acupuncture points), the energy would flow not only through the body but also to the arms and legs using meridians.
 Therefore it is only necessary to treat the head and torso in order to treat the entire body mind.

-It is said that these may have been the basis for the hand positions used in the western world today.
+It is believed that these may have been the basis for the hand positions Hayashi Sensai taught Mrs Takata and which are used in most Western Reiki forms today.

-(Pictured: Dr. Hyashi's clinic shaded in on old map of Tokyo)
+(Pictured: Dr. Hayashi's clinic shaded in on old map of Tokyo)

-Taking on her surgeon’s suggestion, Mrs. Takata remained in Tokyo and commenced Reiki treatments with Dr. Hyashi.
+Taking on her surgeon’s suggestion, Mrs. Takata remained in Tokyo and commenced Reiki treatments with Hayashi Sensai.
 Within weeks of her daily Reiki treatments, Mrs. Takata showed great improvement.
-She was so fascinated with Reiki that she begged Dr. Hyashi to train her so that she could treat herself back in Hawaii and also make a living for herself and take care of her family.
+She was so fascinated with Reiki that she begged Hayashi Sensai to train her so that she could treat herself back in Hawaii and also make a living for herself and take care of her family.
 At that point Reiki was only taught and practiced in Japan to the exclusion of all Westerners.
-However, following a compelling letter from Mrs. Takata's surgeon, Dr Hyashi agreed and began teaching Mrs Takata Reiki.
+However, following a compelling letter from Mrs. Takata's surgeon, Hayashi Sensai agreed and began teaching Mrs Takata Reiki.

-(Photo of a young Hawayo Takata with Dr. Hyashi)
+(Photo of a young Hawayo Takata with Dr. Hayashi)

 Mrs. Takata then began practicing Reiki on herself daily and within weeks her health improved.
-Finally, after four months, she began to practice Reiki in Dr. Hyashi’s clinic and did so for over a year until finally earning her Second degree in Reiki.
+Finally, after four months, she began to practice Reiki in Hayashi Sensai's clinic and did so for over a year until finally earning her Second degree in Reiki.

-In 1937, Mrs Takata returned home to Hawaii and a few weeks later Dr. Hyashi arrived to help her establish a Reiki clinic in Honolulu.
-Dr Hyashi publicly announced Mrs Takata as a Reiki Master at the end of his trip.
+In 1937, Mrs Takata returned home to Hawaii and a few weeks later Hayashi Sensai arrived to help her establish a Reiki clinic in Honolulu.
+Hayashi Sensai publicly announced Mrs Takata as a Reiki Master at the end of his trip.
 As a Reiki Master, Mrs. Takata was allowed to now teach Reiki to others.

 (Photo of Hawayo Takata demonstrating Reiki in Hawaii.
-Dr. Hyasahi pictured behind her at the front of the 2nd row)
+Hayasahi Sensai is pictured behind her at the front of the 2nd row)

-In 1949, Mrs Takata had a vivid dream about Dr Hyashi’s impending death and immediately travelled back to Japan.
-After her arrival she was informed that Dr. Hyashi was going to ‘transition’.
-Dr Hyashi knew that war was inevitable between Japan and America and knew that as a Naval Reserve Officer, he would be called to active duty aboard a battleship.
+In 1949, Mrs Takata had a vivid dream about Hayashi Sensai's impending death and immediately travelled back to Japan.
+After her arrival she was informed that Hayashi was going to ‘transition’.
+Hayashi Sensai knew that war was inevitable between Japan and America and knew that as a Naval Reserve Officer, he would be called to active duty aboard a battleship.
 This would inevitably mean killing many people.
 As a devout Buddhist and Reiki Master, he could not destroy life.
-Indeed, Dr. Hyashi had dedicated his life to healing and helping people, so rather than kill others, at the age of 62 and in perfect health, he chose to make a peaceful transition at a chosen time.
+Indeed, Hayashi had dedicated his life to healing and helping people, so rather than kill others, at the age of 62 and in perfect health, with peace in his heart, he took his own life.

-And it was at this point that Dr. Hyashi made Mrs. Takata his Successor, leaving his property and practice in Kyoto to her.
-She claimed that Dr. Hyashi declared her the Grand Master of Reiki (The Leader and Head).
+And it was at this point that Hayashi Sensai made Mrs. Takata his Successor, leaving his property and practice in Kyoto to her.
+She claimed that Hayashi Sensai declared her the Grand Master of Reiki (The Leader and Head).

-Dr. Hyashi's wife agreed to look after the clinic and the property in Kyoto until Mrs. Takata was able to return there.
-With the coming of World War II, Mrs. Hyashi and Mrs Takata’s communication was broken and it took several years after the war ended before Mrs. Takata was able to travel to Kyoto to the clinic.
+Hayashi Sensai's wife agreed to look after the clinic and the property in Kyoto until Mrs. Takata was able to return there.
+With the coming of World War II, Mrs. Hayashi and Mrs Takata’s communication was broken and it took several years after the war ended before Mrs. Takata was able to travel to Kyoto to the clinic.

 The clinic was the only building that remained in tact with all surrounding buildings now rubble, devastated by war.
 Mrs Takata then returned to Hawaii with the intent of continuing to spread Reiki there and claimed that she was the only surviving Grand Master in the world after the war and that all other Grand Masters had passed away in their war efforts.

-It was in the context of the war between America and Japan that it would appear that Mrs. Takata took the steps to alter the story about Reiki founder, Dr. Usui, claiming that he was a Christian that taught, studied and worked in Christian and Western institutions and Universities...and with good reason.
+No one truly knows why Mrs Takata altered the story of Usui Sensai and how Reiki came to be, but in the context of the war between America and Japan it is possible that Mrs. Takata took the steps to alter the story about Usui Sensai, claiming that he was a Christian that taught, studied and worked in Christian and Western institutions and Universities to avoid the rejection of Reiki by the West due to the hostilities that existed at the time.

-With animosities at their highest between the two countries, anything that even marginally linked back to Japan would have been emphatically rejected in America.
-Intent on fulfilling the wishes of Founder and Father of Reiki, Dr, Usui to spread Reiki worldwide and in order to secure the continued proliferation of Reiki in the West, Mrs. Takata made the story more palatable by ‘Westernizing’ and ‘Christianizing’ Dr. Usui.
+With animosities at their highest between the two countries, anything that even marginally linked back to Japan would most likely have been emphatically rejected in America.
+Perhaps intent on fulfilling the wishes of Founder and Father of Reiki, Usui Sensai, to spread Reiki worldwide and in order to secure the continued proliferation of Reiki in the West, it would seem that Mrs. Takata made the story more palatable by ‘Westernizing’ and ‘Christianizing’ Usui Sensai.

-Furthermore, since the War, Japanese Reiki and the association founded by Dr. Usui, ‘The Gakkai’, has since become (and to this day remains) a very secretive association, only available to the Japanese for membership (and intensely guarded against foreigners).
+Furthermore, since the War, Japanese Reiki and the association founded by Usui Sensai, ‘The Gakkai’, has since become (and to this day remains) a very secretive association, only available to the Japanese for membership (and intensely guarded against foreigners).
 The Reiki practiced by such members is, to this day, only practiced amongst close friends and family members.

 We here in the West owe a depth of gratitude to her.
-It was as a result of her tenacity to keep Reiki alive after the War and her ingenuity by re-inventing the story of Dr. Usui in a way that would be accepted in the West that we have Reiki available to us today.
-It can be said that as a result of Dr. Hyashi's foresight to make Mrs. Takata, a Westerner, a Reiki Master and indeed his Successor, that Dr. Usui's dream to spread Reiki Worldwide became a reality.
+It was as a result of her tenacity to keep Reiki alive after the War and her ingenuity by re-inventing the story of Usui Sensai in a way that would be accepted in the West that we have Reiki available to us today.
+It can be said that as a result of Hayashi Sensai's foresight to make Mrs. Takata, a Westerner, a Reiki Master and indeed his Successor, that Usui Sensai's dream to spread Reiki Worldwide became a reality.
 For that, I remain extraordinarily grateful to them both.

 "Just for today